nhsuk/redesign-frontend-kit/README.md

 # NHS.UK frontend (DEVELOPMENT)

-NHS.UK frontend contains the code you need to start building user interfaces for NHS.UK websites and services.
+This repository provides a development environment for making changes to components, along with research & findings, visual examples and code snippets.

-Code and styling examples of NHS.UK frontend components and elements can be found our <a href="https://nhsuk-redesign.azurewebsites.net">NHS.UK prototype and example website</a>.
+Examples and code snippets of NHS.UK frontend components and elements can be found at our <a href="https://nhsuk-redesign.azurewebsites.net">NHS.UK prototyping and example website</a>.

-This repository generates shareable CSS and assets for use in NHS.UK websites and services.
-It also provides a development environment for reviewing changes to those files and the code for the <a href="https://nhsuk-redesign.azurewebsites.net">NHS.UK prototype and example website</a>.

 ## Using NHS.UK frontend

 NHS.UK frontend is in development, it's not quite ready to be used yet.
+We are currently working on this and hope to release something for wider use in September 2018.

 ## Installation